Justus Ferdinand Poggenburg I

-Justus Ferdinand Poggenburg I (May 20, 1840–December 16, 1893) was a German born American botanist.
+Justus Ferdinand Poggenburg I (May 20, 1840–December 16, 1893) was a German-born American botanist.

-Poggenburg was born in Holtum, today part of Wegberg in the district of Heinsberg in North Rhine-Westphalia, Germany.
-He was married with Mary Catherine Franckhauser (ca. 1841–1905), their son Justus Ferdinand Poggenburg II was a billiards champion, also like their grandson Justus Ferdinand Poggenburg III.
+Poggenburg was born in Holtum (today part of Wegberg), Kingdom of Prussia.
+He married Mary Catherine Franckhauser (ca. 1841–1905).
+Their son Justus Ferdinand Poggenburg II was a billiards champion, also like their grandson Justus Ferdinand Poggenburg III.

 Together with Nathaniel Lord Britton, Emerson Ellick Sterns and three others, Poggenburg was the author of a catalogue of plants of the New York region that applied the principle of priority more strictly than had been done before, and so caused a rift between American and European botanists.

 The standard author abbreviation for Poggenburg when citing a botanical name is Poggenb., and Poggenburg is also included alongside Britton and Sterns in the joint abbreviation "B.S.P.".

 He died, aged 53, in New York on December 16, 1893.